|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

-- understand the concepts of entropy and enthalpy;
+- describe the concepts of entropy and enthalpy;

-- understand colligative phenomena, such as freeze point depression, boiling point elevation, and osmotic pressure;
+- recall the colligative phenomena, such as freeze point depression, boiling point elevation, and osmotic pressure;

 - apply this knowledge to basic physical chemical processes in foods.